7 Gley Soils

 Other Gley Soils.

-Key to Subgroups of Gley Soils
+7.7 Key to Subgroups of Gley Soils

-GU - SULPHURIC GLEY SOILS
+GU - SULFURIC GLEY SOILS

 GUFQ

-- moderately fluid or very fluid fluidity class, and
+- Moderately fluid or very fluid fluidity class, AND

-- saline soil materials.
+- Saline soil material.

-Fluid-saline Sulphuric Gley Soils
+Fluid-saline Sulfuric Gley Soils

 GUF